Skip to main content

 Rose cut diamonds first became popular in the late 16th century.
 The discovery of a large number of diamond stones by Brazilian gold miners in 1725 Resulted in the plummeting of prices of diamonds.
 As a result, there was suddenly a lost supply of affordable diamonds in Europe.

 Before the Georgian era, candles were extremely rare and very expensive, but with the discovery of wick, longer burning and cleaner candles became increasingly popular.
-The impact of this discovery and invention For the high society women who wore diamonds in the evening parties was huge.
+The impact of this discovery and invention for the high-society women who wore diamonds in evening parties was huge.

 In other words, when The diamond cutter needs to remove the most amount of material from the rough stone, the cost of the final polished stone increases.
 This is because every percentage of the carat weight removed from the rough diamond equals money being lost.
 Moreover, this also requires specialized labor.

 For the round cut brilliant diamond, the amount of material removed is so great that it increases the overall cost of the Polished diamond massively.
-On the other hand, fancy cut diamonds like rose cut diamond, Oval cut diamond, and emerald cut diamonds make better use of the rough stone, as they require less material to be removed.
+On the other hand, fancy cut diamonds like rose cut diamonds, oval cut diamonds, and emerald cut diamonds make better use of the rough stone, as they require less material to be removed.

 This is why round brilliant cut diamonds are the most expensive per carat, as they require the removal of the most amount of material from the rough stone.
 Rose cut diamonds do not require a large amount of material to be removed from the rough stone, that is why they are cheaper.